microsoft/PartnerResources/_docs/Skilling/Business Central Academy/outlook.md

 {% include series.md %}

-Business Central offers an add-in for Microsoft Outlook that allows users to streamline business interactions with customers and vendors, directly in Microsoft Outlook.
 With the Business Central add-in for Outlook, users can see financial data related to customers and vendors, and quickly create and send financial documents, such as quotes and invoices from inbound emails.

 ### Supporting Resources

-* Read more about how to install the Outlook Add-in [https://docs.microsoft.com/en-us/dynamics365/business-central/admin-outlook]
+* Read more about how to install the Outlook Add-in [https://docs.microsoft.com/en-us/dynamics365/business-central/admin-outlook] (https://docs.microsoft.com/en-us/dynamics365/business-central/admin-outlook)
-* Learn how to Synchronize Contacts [https://docs.microsoft.com/en-us/dynamics365/business-central/admin-synchronize-outlook-contacts]
+* Learn how to Synchronize Contacts [https://docs.microsoft.com/en-us/dynamics365/business-central/admin-synchronize-outlook-contacts](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-synchronize-outlook-contacts)